 At the Bobby Moore Academy we strive to ensure that students are able to leave school well prepared for adult life.
 This includes developing their independence and an understanding of how to dress and act in a professional manner.
 We have high expectations of students’ appearance, not only because we believe it is right, but because research shows that high expectations result in better academic outcomes.

 Pupils are expected to wear school uniform in a professional manner at all times.
+All uniform should be labelled with the pupil’s first name and surname.
 Uniform should always be purchased from the schools’ provider (Khalsa Schoolwear, 388 Bethnal Green Road, London, E2 0AH). https://www.khalsaschoolwear.co.uk/

 The following must be worn at all times:

 - A long or short-sleeved plain white shirt with top button fastened*

 - Grey (not black) trousers or skirt which must be knee length or below falling no lower than mid-shin.

 - Plain, flat, black shoes made from polishable leather, no higher than the ankle.
 There are some smart varieties of ‘Kickers’ which conform to these requirements.
 Trainers or boots may not be worn.

 In extremely warm weather, the Executive Principal may allow pupils to remove their blazers.